 An EPIC Way to Teach Engineering

-With technology revitalizing American manufacturing, the Boston University College of Engineering is transforming its curriculum so students learn the entire innovation process – from concept to design to production to deployment.
-The centerpiece of this transformation is the new Engineering Product Innovation Center (EPIC), a 20,000-square-foot teaching and design studio equipped with the latest industry technology.
+With technology revitalizing American manufacturing, the Boston University College of Engineering has transformed its curriculum so students learn the entire innovation process – from concept to design to production to deployment.
+The centerpiece of this transformation is the Engineering Product Innovation Center (EPIC), a 15,000-square-foot makerspace equipped with the latest industry technology.